 What are the causes of zinc deficiency?

-A poor diet can cause zinc deficiency.
-So it is more common in malnourished children and adults and in people who are unable to eat a normal diet due to circumstances or illness.
+Zinc deficiency is more common in malnourished children and adults and in people who are unable to eat a normal diet due to circumstances or illness.
 Lots of zinc intake is from meat and seafood, so vegetarians may be more prone to deficiency.
 The greater demand caused by pregnancy and breastfeeding may also cause zinc deficiency.

 Problems with the guts can lead to problems absorbing zinc.
 This includes gut conditions such as ulcerative colitis, Crohn's disease, and coeliac disease, and conditions where there is persisting diarrhoea.